DioneMentis/fireandlion/terms.md

 This agreement sets out the general terms and conditions of our working relationship.
 Its terms govern each project we undertake together.
 Each project should have its own specific terms and project deliverables, which will be detailed in a project specification document or a written brief from you, and costed on formal quotations.
 We refer to the material we create together in any given project as ‘the work’.

-## No licenses granted
+## Copyright and licensing

-Neither of us is granting the other a license or exclusive right to the work we contribute to project deliverables.
+Unless expressly stated, neither of us is granting the other a license or exclusive right to the work we contribute to project deliverables.
 You are only contracting Fire and Lion to produce the deliverables noted in project specifications.

-## Copyright and attribution

 Some elements in your project are yours, and some are Fire and Lion's:

 -	You retain the copyright in all material (e.g. text and illustrations) that you own and provide for the work; and you retain all overarching licenses that allow you to enter into this agreement as the owner of the work.
 -	Fire and Lion retains copyright in the elements it provides for the work from its own resources (e.g. design, get-up, computer code, and text and illustrations that don’t form part of the source material provided by you).
--	Where Fire and Lion (or anyone we commission) creates specific elements (e.g. designs, images, text) that you have specified and commissioned, as detailed in the project specification, and they are fully paid for and included in the finished work, we share the copyright in those elements, unless the project specification explicitly states otherwise or we sign a separate [assignment agreement]({{ site.baseurl }}/assignment).
+-	Where Fire and Lion (or anyone we commission) creates specific deliverables or works, including composite works, (e.g. designs, images, text) that you have specified and commissioned, as detailed in the project specification, and they have been fully paid for and included in the finished work, you will be licensed to use them in their finished form on a perpetual, transferable, royalty-free basis, unless the project specification explicitly states otherwise or we sign a separate [assignment agreement]({{ site.baseurl }}/assignment).

 Fire and Lion may publicly display samples of the work as part of Fire and Lion’s portfolio of work, after publication and as long as those samples would not reasonably affect your interests (e.g. sales of the finished work).